Extraterrestrial vortex

 An extraterrestrial vortex is a vortex that occurs on planets and natural satellites other than Earth that have sufficient atmospheres.
 Most observed extraterrestrial vortices have been seen in large cyclones or anticyclones.
 However, occasional dust storms have been known to produce vortices on Mars and Titan.
 Various spacecraft missions have recorded evidence of past and present extraterrestrial vortices.
 The largest extraterrestrial vortices are found on the gas giants, Jupiter and Saturn; and the ice giants, Uranus and Neptune.

 Mercury

 Due to Mercury's thin atmosphere, it does not experience weather-like storms or other atmospheric weather phenomena such as clouds, winds, or rain.
-Rather unusually, Mercury has magnetic 'tornadoes' that were observed by NASA's Mercury MESSENGER during a flyby in 2008.
+Unexpectedly, Mercury does have magnetic 'tornadoes', observed by NASA's Mercury MESSENGER during a flyby in 2008.
 The tornadoes are twisted bundles of magnetic fields that connect Mercury's magnetic field to space.

 Venus

 Venus Express observed two large shape-shifting vortices on Venus' poles (polar vortices) in 2006 on one of its close-up flybys of the planet.
 The south pole was seen to have a large, constantly changing, double-eye vortex through high-resolution infrared measurements obtained by the VIRTIS instrument on Venus Express.
 The cause of the double-eyed vortex is unknown but the polar vortices are caused by the Hadley Cell atmospheric circulation of the lower atmosphere.
 Unusually, neither of the double vortices at the south pole ever line up and are located at slightly different altitudes.
 The southern pole's cyclone-like storm is roughly the size of Europe.
 In addition, the southern polar vortex is constantly changing shape but the cause is still unknown.

 In 1979, NASA's Pioneer Venus observed a double vortex cyclone at the north pole.
 There have not been many more close-up observations of the north pole since Pioneer Venus.

 Since most of the planet's water has escaped to space, Venus does not experience rain like Earth does.
 However, there has been evidence of lightning on Venus as confirmed by data from Venus Express.
 The lightning on Venus is different than the lightning on all other planets as it is associated with sulfuric acid clouds instead of water clouds.
 The magnetometer instrument on Venus Express detected electrical discharges when the spacecraft was orbiting close to the upper atmosphere of Venus.
 Most storms form high up in the atmosphere about 25 miles from the surface and all precipitation evaporates about 20 miles above the surface.